-Generally vegetable fritters are prepared using the batter made of cornstarch & all purpose flour but we, South Indians, use chickpea (Bengal gram) flour for the batter and prepare fritters using the locally grown vegetables.
-Nevertheless people with sensitive stomach used to avoid taking these fritters as gram flour causes flatulence & indigestion.
+Bajji are nothing but the fritters common in every cuisine.
+Generally crispy fritters are prepared using the batter made of corn starch & all purpose flour.
+But we, South Indians, prepare fluffy fritters by deep frying the slices of locally grown vegetables dipped into the batter using Bengal gram (chickpea).
+Nevertheless people with sensitive stomach prefer to avoid taking these fritters as gram flour causes flatulence & indigestion.
 So I have added powdered ajwain (omam seeds) that are commonly used in Ayurvedic medicine to treat stomach ache, indigestion, gastritis & flatulence.
-I have replaced baking soda with dosa batter that aids in digestion of gram flour and is useful to make the fritters fluffy.
+Besides, I have replaced baking soda with dosa batter that aids in digestion of gram flour and is useful to make the fritters fluffy.
 I have also added little ghee into the batter for the delicious aroma.

 Neivilangai is a melt-in-mouth lentil flour laddu popular among South Indians & Sri Lankans.
 Generally North Indians use Bengal gram flour or wheat flour whereas South Indians use green gram flour or black gram flour for making delicious laddu.
 Neivilangai has always been featured in our family’s Deepavali menu every year.
-You may check out our other Deepavali recipes here.
+You may check out my other Deepavali recipes here.